yashalaf/neurofive-ml-track/README.md

 **Next steps:** feature scaling, regularization tuning, and comparing against tree-based models (Random Forest, Gradient Boosting) in upcoming weeks.

+## Week 3: Model Evaluation & Tuning: Beyond Accuracy

+Revisited the Week 2 Logistic Regression model to evaluate it properly (not just on accuracy) and tune it.

+**Why accuracy alone can mislead:** on an imbalanced dataset like this (more non-survivors than survivors), a model can post a high accuracy score just by leaning toward the majority class.
+Precision, recall, and F1 broken out per class expose that imbalance in a way a single accuracy number can't.

+**Tuning:** GridSearchCV, 5-fold CV, scored on F1, over:

+- C (regularization strength): [0.01, 0.1, 1, 10, 100]
+- solver: ["lbfgs", "liblinear"]

+Best parameters found: C=10, solver=lbfgs

+Before vs. after (on the "Survived" class):

+Metric	Baseline	Tuned	Change
+Accuracy	81.01%	81.01%	0.00
+Precision	0.778	0.769	-0.009
+Recall	0.710	0.725	+0.014
+F1-score	0.742	0.746	+0.004

+Takeaway: tuning gave a modest, incremental improvement — recall and F1 on the minority class ticked up slightly while accuracy stayed flat.
+This is a realistic outcome for a simple model; the bigger lever for further gains is likely better features or a different model family (e.g. tree-based ensembles) rather than more hyperparameter search on Logistic Regression.

 ## Tools

 Python · pandas · NumPy · matplotlib · seaborn · scikit-learn · Jupyter Notebook